caseturell-creator/Project-Engineering-Zero-X/MIT/Lecture-03/README.md

 ## Objective

-Understand why engineers build systems in layers and what problems abstraction solves.
+Understand why naming is one of the most important ideas in computer systems and how names allow abstraction, communication, and organization.

 ---